tarantool/doc/doc/reference/reference_lua/msgpack.rst

 ..  class:: iterator_object

+    The MsgPack iterator object has the following methods:

     ..  method:: decode_array_header()

         Since version 2.10.1.

-        Decodes a MsgPack array header under the cursor and returns the number of elements in the array.
+        Decode a MsgPack array header under the cursor and return the number of elements in the array.
         After calling this function, the iterator points to the first element of the array or to the value following the array if the array is empty.

-        Raises an error if the type of the value under the iterator cursor is not ``MP_ARRAY``.
+        Raise an error if the type of the value under the iterator cursor is not ``MP_ARRAY``.

-        :return: TBD

-        :rtype: TBD

     ..  method:: decode_map_header()

         Since version 2.10.1.

-        Decodes a MsgPack map header under the cursor and returns the number of key value pairs in the map.
-After calling this function the iterator points to the first key stored in the map or to the value following the map if the map is empty.
+        Decode a MsgPack map header under the cursor and return the number of key value pairs in the map.
+        After calling this function, the iterator points to the first key stored in the map or to the value following the map if the map is empty.

-        Raises an error if the type of the value under the iterator cursor is not ``MP_MAP``.
+        Raise an error if the type of the value under the iterator cursor is not ``MP_MAP``.

-        :return: TBD

-        :rtype: TBD

     ..  method:: decode()

         Since version 2.10.1.

-        Decodes a MsgPack value under the iterator cursor and advances the cursor.
+        Decode a MsgPack value under the iterator cursor and advance the cursor.
         Returns a Lua object corresponding to the MsgPack value.

-        Raises a Lua error if there's no data to decode.
+        Raise a Lua error if there's no data to decode.

-        :return: TBD

-        :rtype: TBD

     ..  method:: take()

         Since version 2.10.1.

-        Returns a MsgPack value under the iterator cursor as a MsgPack object (without decoding).
+        Return a MsgPack value under the iterator cursor as a MsgPack object without decoding.

-        Raises a Lua error if there's no data to decode.
+        Raise a Lua error if there's no data to decode.

         This method doesn't copy MsgPack data.
 Instead, it takes a reference to the original object.

-        :return: TBD

-        :rtype: TBD

     ..  method:: skip()

         Since version 2.10.1.

-        Advances the iterator cursor by skipping one MsgPack value under the cursor.
+        Advance the iterator cursor by skipping one MsgPack value under the cursor.
 Returns nothing.

-        Raises a Lua error if there's not data to skip.
+        Raise a Lua error if there's no data to skip.

         :return: none